choijaewon959/ai-stock-survey-collector/README.md

 ```bash
 0 9 * * * /usr/bin/python3 /path/to/your/project/main.py
 ```
-Beaware of the relative path of your config.json file when running the app.
+Be aware of the relative path of your config.json file when running the app.

 ## Configuration